 An eSIM works just like an app: you buy it, you download it, and BOOM!
 You’re connected.
 It’s just that easy.

-Sodermalm might be seen as the coolest district in Stockholm, but its neighbour, Hornstull is quickly rising the ranks and well-deserving of a place on the list.
+Sodermalm might be seen as the coolest district in Stockholm, especially during summer, but its neighbour, Hornstull is quickly rising the ranks and well-deserving of a place on the list.

 Located on the western side of the island of Sodermalm, Hornstull is a lively, vibrant, and up-and-coming area.
-Once a dodgy neighbourhood to be avoided at all costs, Hornstull is today a happening ‘hood home to independent shops, cosy cafes, hip hangouts, and one of the coolest markets in town.
+Once a dodgy neighbourhood to be avoided at all costs, Hornstull is today a happening hood home to independent shops, cozy cafes, hip hangouts, and one of the coolest markets in town.

 Hornstull is also where you’ll find the beautiful Tantolunden Park.
 This massive green space sits on the shores of Lake Malaren.
-It has trails, a beach, swimming, and sauna facilities, and is the perfect place to spend an afternoon in the sun
+And I tell you what, I love the Stockholm summer for that!
+It has trails, a beach, swimming, and sauna facilities, and is the perfect place to spend an afternoon in the sun.

 Best Hostel in Hornstull: IYHF Youth Hostel Zinkensdamm